 In Traditional Thai massage, you are fully clothed in loose-fitting, comfortable clothing, and no oil or lotion is normally applied.
-Thai massage is traditionally performed on a mat on the floor, however, I now only offer a modified Table Thai massage.
+Thai massage is traditionally performed on a mat on the floor, however, I now only offer this treatment on my stationary table.
 The treatment consists of passive, yoga-like stretches, with rhythmic compression along specific "Sen" energy lines and muscles in the body.
 We also make the use of precise acupressure points along these "Sen" lines.
 The Thai massage treatment flows beautifully along the body with profound healing effects.

 The intention of the treatment is to open up the body and free it of restrictions.
 This not only brings new vitality to tight or tired muscles, but the Thai treatment also balances the life force energy, and allows it to move more freely in the body.
 Thai massage can be a very relaxing treatment, or it's effects can be therapeutically corrective when more pressure is applied.
 It all depends on your needs and desires.

 The human body is malleable.
 In other words, the human body can be reshaped and molded by the efforts of an experienced therapist.
 And there is no bodywork on the planet that does this more profoundly than Thai massage.
 The therapist uses not only his hands when delivering the treatment, but also makes use of his feet, knees, elbows, and overall bodyweight to apply the techniques.
 The amount of effort that is used on the client's body has just enough power to achieve the desired result.
 However, great care is taken to not over power the body with too much force which would leave the client feeling injured.